Please note, this course information is for September 2021 entry.

 The new admissions cycle for September 2022 entry will open in October 2021, and we recommend you check back for updates to course information.

 The course is designed not only to give you an insight into the science, mathematics and ‘art’ of how computers work, but more importantly will encourage a new way of thinking about the solutions to world problems.

 You will learn about different components and how each of them interacts to make a working system.
 Through a range of units, you will be taught to think in an abstract and computational way and you will complete a practical project in a computing field.

-You will also discover how computers communicate with each other over a network.
-In addition, you will learn how to write your own programs using the widely used programming language Python.
+You will also discover how computers hold and manipulate data using algorithms and ‘in-memory’ data structures, how machines ‘learn’ and how they communicate with each other over a network.
+In addition, you will learn how to write your own programs using the widely-used programming language Python.

-You will need to achieve at least 5 GCSEs with 2 at Grade 6, including Maths and 3 at Grade 5.
+You will need to have achieved at least 5 GCSEs – 2 at Grade 6 in Maths and English and 3 at Grade 5.